-Watch this video to learn what to expect from Orthopedic surgery at Children's Colorado:
+Watch this video to learn what to expect from orthopedic surgery at Children's Colorado:

-Why choose Children's Colorado for Pediatric Orthopedic surgery?
+Why choose Children's Colorado for pediatric orthopedic surgery?

 Active members of the Pediatric Orthopedic Society of North America

-Sports medicine certified surgical assistants
+Sports medicine-certified surgical assistants

 Designated pediatric spine surgery anesthesiologists

-What makes us unique?
+What makes our orthopedic surgery program unique?

-- All of our patients have access to the Center for Gait and Movement Analysis, which uses 3-D motion capture to collect data used to plan and evaluate treatments and surgeries.
+- All of our patients have access to the Center for Gait and Movement Analysis, which uses 3D motion capture to collect data used to plan and evaluate treatments and surgeries.

-Children’s Colorado offers the region’s most advanced pediatric spine surgery options, and we’re continually working to improve quality and patient outcomes through innovative processes.
+We offer the region’s most advanced pediatric spine surgery options, and we’re continually working to improve quality and patient outcomes through innovative processes.

 - We offer a conservative non-operative approach for children with early onset scoliosis, correcting or slowing progression of the curve through casting instead of surgery.

-To schedule an orthopedic surgery appointment at Children's Colorado, please call 720-777-6600.
+To schedule an orthopedic surgery appointment at Children's Colorado, call 720-777-6600.

 See a full list of orthopedic conditions we treat.